dylan-lang/opendylan/documentation/library-reference/source/common-dylan/index.rst

 - :doc:`simple-format` Simple formatting facilities.
 For more flexible formatting and printing, see the :doc:`io <../io/index>` library.

+- :doc:`simple-profiling` A facility for tracking application performance.

 - :doc:`simple-random` A facility for generating pseudo-random integers.

 - :doc:`simple-timers` A facility for tracking intervals of time.